-An operation within 3 NM (5.6 km) of an aerodrome conducted under the authority of the Minister of National Defence is possible if the operation is conducted in accordance with a Special Flight Operations Certificate - RPAS.
-To be issued an SFOC for the operation of an RPA within 3 NM of an aerodrome operated under the authority of the Minister of National Defence (903.01 h), the RPA pilot needs an advanced pilot certificate, must receive authorization from the Minister of National Defence aerodrome authorities, and requires a manufacturer declaration stating that the RPA meets the appropriate safety assurance profile as described in section 3.4.3 of this chapter.
-See section 3.6.1 for information about Special Flight Operations Certificates - RPAS.
+An operation within 3 NM (5.6 km) of an aerodrome conducted under the authority of the Minister of National Defence is possible if the operation is conducted in accordance with an SFOC - RPAS.
+To be issued an SFOC for the operation of an RPA within 3 NM of an aerodrome operated under the authority of the Minister of National Defence (CAR 903.01(h)), the pilot must receive authorization from the Department of National Defence aerodrome authorities.
+If the aerodrome is in controlled airspace, the pilot needs an advanced RPA pilot certificate and requires a manufacturer declaration stating that the RPA meets the appropriate safety assurance profile as described in section 3.4.3 of this chapter.
+See section 3.6.1 for information about SFOC - RPAS.